maheshwarishikha/testRepo/detailed.md

 As IoT solutions emerge, the amount of available sensor data is growing.
 Sensors collect and transmit data on a continuous basis which is Time stamped.
 It usually requires real-time analysis and decision making.
 The traditional approach is to use a rules-based engine, which triggers alerts according to some manually configured thresholds.
 The statistical method for detecting Change point in Sensor data will be beneficial to get more accurate results for time series data.

-This journey helps in collating statistics on such Time series data and identify if a Change point has occurred.
+This journey helps in collating statistics on the Time series data and identify if a Change point has occurred.

 ## Journey Hypothesis